 Cognitive Behavior Therapy has been used to successfully treat panic disorder.

-If you want to master panic symptoms, may I suggest four important parts for freeing yourself from these restricting symptoms and regaining a better life:
+If you want to master panic symptoms, a suggestion of four important parts for freeing yourself from these restricting symptoms and regaining a better life:

-There are many workbooks in the CBT field and I use several in my practice.
+There are many workbooks in the CBT field and I use several current ones in my practice.